Curriculum to GCSE

 - a modern foreign language (French, German or Spanish), following an IGCSE syllabus

-- In addition, boys choose three options from: History (IGCSE), Geography, Theology, Music, Art, Latin, Greek, or additional modern foreign languages, and all pupils follow a programme of PE and Games.
+- In addition, boys choose three options from: History (IGCSE), Geography, Theology (IGCSE), Music, Art, Latin, Greek, Computing (IGCSE) or additional modern foreign languages, and all pupils follow a programme of PE, Games, and PSHCE (called Lilium)

 Almost all pupils therefore take ten (I)GCSEs.